Seirdy/seirdy.one/content/posts/website-best-practices.md

 Someone using the GitHub issues interface for the first time will struggle to identify interactive regions and discern whether they trigger navigations or different actions.

-Image op&shy;timiza&shy;tion {#image-optimization}
+Image optimization {#image-optimization}
 ----------------------------

 Some image optimization tools I use:

 [`pngquant`](https://pngquant.org)
-: lossy PNG com&shy;pression.
+: lossy PNG compression.
 Can reduce the size of the color palette.

 [`oxipng`](https://github.com/shssoichiro/oxipng)
-: Lossless PNG com&shy;pression.
-It's like a parallelized version of [OptiPNG](http://optipng.sourceforge.net/) that also supports an implemen&shy;tation of [ZopfliPNG](https://github.com/google/zopfli/blob/831773bc28e318b91a3255fa12c9fcde1606058b/README.zopflipng) compression
+: Lossless PNG compression.
+It's like a parallelized version of [OptiPNG](http://optipng.sourceforge.net/) that also supports an implementation of [ZopfliPNG](https://github.com/google/zopfli/blob/831773bc28e318b91a3255fa12c9fcde1606058b/README.zopflipng) compression

 [`jpegoptim`](https://github.com/tjko/jpegoptim)
-: Lossless or lossy JPEG com&shy;pression.
+: Lossless or lossy JPEG compression.
 Note that JPEG is an inherently lossy format; the lossless features of `jpegoptim` only shrinks the size of existing JPEG files by removing unnecessary metadata.

 [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp)
 : The reference WebP encoder; has dedicated lossless and lossy modes.
 Lossy WebP compression isn't always better than JPEG, but lossless WebP consistently beats PNG.